 Today’s furnaces and boilers don’t need the kind of attention from the serviceman like furnaces of the past did.
 On most modern furnaces all that needs to be checked is the “flame sensor”.
 The furnaces of today pretty much watch themselves.
 The burners almost never get dirty nowadays because they are working in a mostly closed (80 plus furnaces are not, but the ’90s are) environment.
 The blower, gas valve, and all the safety controls (including the “limit switch” and “blower switch”) are run by a circuit board.
 The blowers are all sealed now too.
 They don’t even need to be oiled!

 So how often do we want our furnaces and boilers checked?

 That’s a tough question.
 It all depends on the environment your furnace is running in.
 Your furnace or boiler is running in an environment that has a lot of dust or animal hair, then it might be worth it to have your furnace checked once a year.
 If your furnace is running in a relatively clean environment, you can probably get away with 2 or 3 years of not having to have to spend the money to have a clean furnace checked.

 Don’t forget that these new furnaces shut down when they spot the slightest problem.
-Some tech guys feel the only real time for homeowners to have their furnaces ( don’t forget where’re talking new furnaces, not the old clunkers) checked, is when they don’t start.
+Some tech guys feel the only real-time for homeowners to have their furnaces ( don’t forget we’re talking new furnaces, not the old clunkers) checked, is when they don’t start.
 They don’t think the cost justifies what you’re getting in return.